whoisorioki/dashboard/md/backend_report.md

 ## API Status

 - **Primary API:** The GraphQL endpoint at `/graphql` is the single source of truth for all frontend data.
-- **REST API:** Legacy REST endpoints are available but are considered deprecated.
+- **REST API:** Legacy REST endpoints are deprecated.
 All new feature development should use GraphQL.
-- **Documentation:** The primary API documentation is now in `md/api.md`, which details the GraphQL schema and queries.
+- **Documentation:** The primary API documentation is now in [api.md](api.md), which details the GraphQL schema and queries.

 ---

 **Summary:**
 The backend is stable and robust, successfully serving all data required for the dashboard via its GraphQL API.
-The focus has shifted from a mixed REST/GraphQL approach to a GraphQL-first strategy, which has been fully implemented.
+All new features and integrations should use GraphQL.
+For API contracts and details, see [api.md](api.md).